Status: UK signee

 John Calipari likes athletic players with a defensive instincts, and Jackson is just that.
 He was one of the top shot-blockers on the Nike circuit during his last summer of travel ball and is a smart, high-IQ defender in the post with good timing and quick-twitch athleticism around the basket.

-Jackson chose Kentucky over fellow finalists Alabama and Syracuse, and there should be plenty of available minutes for a player of his caliber in Kentucky’s 2020-21 frontcourt, especially if current players Nick Richards and/or EJ Montgomery explore their professional options after this season.
+Jackson chose Kentucky over fellow finalists Alabama and Syracuse, and there should be plenty of available minutes for a player of his caliber in Kentucky’s 2020-21 frontcourt, especially with the departures of Nick Richards and EJ Montgomery.

 The Detroit-area native continues to work on his jump shot and fine-tune other offensive skills.
 Jackson’s high school coach, David McGlown, says he’s more of a complete player than he’s been given credit for, and he continues to improve.